-Overall % attendance of looked after children Number of looked after children missing 15% or more sessions Fixed term exclusions total number of sessions How does this pattern of attendance and exclusion compare to that of all children in your school?
-Suggested actions for the Leadership Team and the Governing Body
+3 - Attendance and Exclusion Overall % attendance of looked after children Number of looked after children missing 15% or more sessions Fixed term exclusions total number of sessions How does this pattern of attendance and exclusion compa to that of all children in your school? re Suggested actions for the Leadership Team and the Governing Body 4 - Personal Education Plans (PEPs) Number of PEP meetings completed: Are Governor reviews of PEPs routinely undertaken?

-The Romero Catholic Academy Nurturing the Talent of Tomorrow

-4 - Personal Education Plans (PEPs)

-Number of PEP meetings completed: Are Governor reviews of PEPs routinely undertaken?
 Are relevant staff included in the implementation of the PEP?

-Please record any issues in the process or planning of personal education plans (PEPs) Suggested actions for the Leadership Team and the Governing Body

-5 - Planning, Intervention and Resources

-Are the teaching, learning and inclusion needs of looked after children reflected in school development plans and policies?

-How is the school meeting these needs?

-How is the pupil premium plus spent/ Please provide

-examples?

-Suggested actions for the Leadership Team and the

-Governing Body

-6 - Training

-List any training accessed by the Designated Teacher List any training accessed by Governors List any training disseminated to all School Staff and Governing Body
+Please record any issues in the process or planning of personal education plans (PEPs) Suggested actions for the Leadership Team and the Governing Body 5 - Planning, Intervention and Resources Are the teaching, learning and inclusion needs of looked affand policies? er children reflected in school development pla ans How is the school meeting these needs?
+How is the pupil premium plus spent/ Please provide examples?
+Suggested actions for the Leadership Team and the Governing Body 6 - Training List any training accessed by the Designated Teacher List any training accessed by Governors List any training disseminated to all School Staff and Governing Body